antoniomagherini99/FLOOD_group2/models/ConvLSTM_model/README.md

 # multi_step_conv_lstm
 This notebook is used for training the Multi Step ConvLSTM model.
 Data augmentation is applied.
 The implemented data augmentation methods include rotation and horizontal flipping.
+Some models that can be shown in the trained notebook may be overwritten, therefore this notebook only shows the last trained model.

 # train_eval
 This .py file defines functions for training and validating both ConvLSTM models.
 It could include other models but it would require minor changes.
 The <code>obtain_predictions</code> function is used for all the automated post processing functions.